jamesflorentino/nanoScrollerJS/README.md

 To start using, you to do three basic things:

-### 1. Mark Up
+### 1. Markup

+The following type of markup structure is needed to make the plugin work:

     <div id="about" class="nano">
      <div class="content"> ... content here ...  </div>
     </div>

-Copy the HTML mark-up.
+Copy the HTML markup.
 Change `#about` into something related to your content.
-Though you can also remove that attribute as long as you have a parent div with an ID reference. e.g. `#parent > .nano`
+Though you can also remove that attribute as long as you have a parent div with an ID reference. e.g. `#parent > .nano`. `nano` and `content` classnames can be customized via plugin options (_in that case you must rename them inside the plugin's CSS file as well_).

 ### 2. CSS